Skip to main content

 Capacity-building

 To develop a network of research-active practices serving populations that are traditionally under-represented in health and social care research, harnessing economies of scale.
-Gather data and insights from Deep End primary care teams in order to inform NIHR policy to support sustainable practice-based research delivery.
-As a GP training practice, support the next generation of GP Academic Clinical Fellows in leading research which is catered to deep end practices.
+Gather data and insights from primary care teams serving deprived populations in order to inform NIHR policy to support sustainable practice-based research delivery.
+As GP training practices, support the next generation of GP academics in leading research which is catered to practices serving deprived and under-researched populations.

 Collaboration